 Sightseeing and delicious dishes

 An iconic fixture of the Belfast skyline, City Hall is the copper-domed marvel that dominates its surroundings with its Baroque style and glittering white walls – tours are free and well worth it for history buffs.
-Check out the Good Food & Wine Company in the Queen's Arcade across the road – it specializes in Northern Ireland favorites like Yellowman toffee and crisp shortbread.
+Check out the Good Food & Wine Company in the Queen's Arcade across the road – it specialises in Northern Ireland favourites like Yellowman toffee and crisp shortbread.
 Later on, dine out in the delectable Stix & Stones for tasty treats such as Portavogie mussels or salt-aged rib eye steaks – yum.

 Delightful 19th-century gardens, oddities from antiquity, and nuggets of local knowledge – Belfast's not-so-well-kept secrets are sublime...Explore Day 2